 Homelessness – Programming that helps to improve the quality of life of the homeless.
 This includes, but is not restricted to, food banks, shelters, job training or housing assistance.

-The primary geographic focus will be those communities in which Bromelkamp Company employees reside: Minneapolis/St Paul (MN), Maple Grove & New Hope (MN), Bay County, Huntington Woods & Jackson (MI), Stark County (OH), and Currituck County (NC).
+The primary geographic focus will be those communities in which Bromelkamp Company employees reside: Minneapolis/St Paul (MN), Maple Grove & New Hope (MN), Bay County, Huntington Woods & Jackson (MI), Stark County (OH), Currituck County (NC), and the Bay Area (CA).

 Eligible applicants must verify that they are a charitable organization and include their Federal Identification number within the application.
 To submit an application for funding from the Bromelkamp Foundation you must create an eGrant.net account and follow the instructions within the application.